MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-automatic-record-creation-and-sla-agreements.md

 1.	**Selected** - Displays the total number of rules that were selected for the current migration run.
 2.	**Migrated** - Displays the total number of rules that successfully completed migration.
-3.	**Incomplete** - Displays the total number of rules that encountered errors and didn't succesfully complete migration.
+3.	**Incomplete** - Displays the total number of rules that encountered errors and didn't successfully complete migration.
 See [Incomplete Migration Details](#incomplete-migration-details) for more information.
 4.	**Migration Status** - Displays either green check mark ![green check mark](media\migration-tool-step-5-green-check-first-time-users-3.png "green check mark")  which represents rules successfully migrated or a red exclamation mark ![red exclamation mark](media\migration-tool-step-5-red-check-first-time-users-3.png "red exclamation mark")   which represents some or all rules did not successfully complete migration.
 5.	**Finish** - Completes the migration process when finished.